shreeyasharma1804/notes/misc/Docker.md

 docker pull registry.iximiuz.com/acme/widget:v1.2.0
 ```

-docker runs a GET request to the endpoint
+- docker runs a GET request to the endpoint

 ```
 GET /v2/acme/widget/manifests/v1.2.0
 Host: registry.iximiuz.com
 ```

+- The image index automatically pulls the image of the correct architecture based on the host machine

-docker tags are mutable pointer to the latest manifest pushed under that tag name
+- docker tags are mutable pointer to the latest manifest pushed under that tag name

 - How does tagging work ?
 - How does latest translate to the latest tag ?